ChrisPoche/RelativityShortMessageFile_DestopValidator/README.md

 ## Desktop Client EXE

 The Desktop Client, RSMFValidationDesktop, was created on top of the Console Application RSMFValidationSampleCode.
-It has been built and is ready to be run from the GUI.
+Build and run it from the GUI.
 It can be found under .\rsmf-validator-samples-master\RSMFValidationDesktop\bin\Debug\netcoreapp3.0\

 Note: My contribution is the WPF app, not the Console app.